StrangeBeeCorp/docs/docs/thehive/user-guides/analyst-corner/alerts/run-responders-on-an-alert.md

 Run a responder on an alert to take actions such as closing an external ticket or executing a predefined response within TheHive.

+!!! note "Observables not included"
+    Running a responder on an alert doesn't run it on the observables linked to the alert.
+To run responders on an observable, see [Run Responders and Review Reports for an Observable](./observables/run-responders-on-an-observable.md).

 ## Run responders on an alert

 1. [Locate the alert](./search-for-alerts/find-an-alert.md) on which you want to run responders.